joaks1/PyMsBayes/doc/source/tutorials/multiple-model-analysis.rst

    Posterior probabilities of the number of divergence events under the msBayes model

-The |dpp-msbayes|_ model correctly estimates that there were two events, but with quite a bit of uncertainty.
-The |msbayes|_ model is quite confident that there was a single divergence event, and actually has support against the correct answer of two events (negative 2ln(Bayes factor)).
-This plot shows the estimated divergence times conditional on models of divergence.

 The divergence models plot
 --------------------------

+The plots of the divergence models below show that both the |dpp-msbayes|_ and
+|msbayes|_ model infers the wrong divergence model.
+The |dpp-msbayes|_ weakly supports the most general divergence model with three divergence events, whereas the |msbayes|_ model quite strongly supports the model with a single divergence event.
+The second most probable divergence model under both analyses is the correct model; the |dpp-msbayes|_ model approximates a larger posterior probability for the correct model (0.201 vs 0.078).
+We can use, |ldmcpp| to determine the support for the correct divergence-time scenario under both models, which we do in the next section.

 .. _dpp_div_model_plot:
 .. figure:: /_static/d1-m1-s1-10000000-ordered-div-models.png